Meera-12-eng/Medical-Pharmacy-Assistant/README.md

 The project uses drug-labeling information from **OpenFDA** to build its medical knowledge base.

-The data is processed and indexed for information retrieval and RAG-based question answering.
+The data is processed, chunked, embedded, indexed, retrieved, reranked, and used as grounded context for RAG-based question answering.

 ---

-## 👥 Team
+# 👥 Team

-This project is developed collaboratively, with responsibilities distributed across:

-* Data Collection & Processing
-* Chunking & Embeddings
-* Vector Database & Retrieval
-* RAG & LLM Integration
-* Evaluation
-* User Interface
+- Rania Elsayed Mahmoud
+- Basant Elsayed Hassan
+- Zeinab Ahmed Hamed
+- Malak Khaled Mohamed
+- Mariam Farrag Mohamed